AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
 The C_Neurons is the reccurent neuronal network based on the indicated empirical monkey neuronal network.
 However, since ND=None and SeedNeurons=None, C_Neurons is exactly the same with C, that is, the exact same empirical monkey neuronal network.
 Not very useful.
+Let's see how we can create something more meaningful and helpful.

-Let's see how the ND and SeedNeurons parameters can help us scale up the reccurent neuronal network while we stay faithful to the topology of the empirical neuronal network (here, the macaque monkey).
+The ND and SeedNeurons parameters can help us scale up the reccurent neuronal network while we stay faithful to the topology of the empirical neuronal network (here, the macaque monkey).

 ```
 ND=np.zeros(29,)